AlexisSaezU/AlexisSaezU.github.io/_news/announcement_14.md

 related_posts: false
 ---

-At the AGU Fall Meeting 2025, I gave an invited talk in Session S23B - Kinematic, Dynamic, and Analytical Earthquake Source Modeling, sharing our work on fault segmentation and earthquake barriers, with Jean-Philippe Avouac.
+At the AGU Fall Meeting 2025, I am giving an invited talk in Session S23B - Kinematic, Dynamic, and Analytical Earthquake Source Modeling, sharing our work on fault segmentation and earthquake barriers, with Jean-Philippe Avouac.